WWE Roadblock: History

 The American professional wrestling promotion WWE originally had a house show scheduled for March 12, 2016, at the Ricoh Coliseum in Toronto, Ontario, Canada, and was titled "March to WrestleMania: Live from Toronto."
 To further build towards the following month's WrestleMania 32, WWE decided to broadcast the event live and exclusively on their online streaming service, the WWE Network.
 They also renamed the event to Roadblock, which was a reference to its position on the "Road to WrestleMania".

 In July that year, WWE reintroduced the brand extension where they again split their roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Brand-exclusive pay-per-views (PPV) also returned.
 The Roadblock name was in turn reused for the Raw-exclusive December PPV and WWE Network event.
 It was titled Roadblock: End of the Line due to it being the final PPV of the year.
 This would also be the final event to carry the Roadblock name as Roadblock was quietly discontinued with no event scheduled for 2017.

 The Roadblock name was revived for the developmental brand NXT for a special episode of NXT on March 8, 2022, as "NXT Roadblock"; this event served as a lead-in to that year's Stand & Deliver livestreaming event, NXT's WrestleMania weekend show.
 Roadblock has since been held as an annual television special of NXT with its name in reference to the road to Stand & Deliver.
-The name reverted back to WWE Roadblock in 2025 as all major NXT events have used the promotion's logo instead of the brand's logo since NXT moved to The CW in October 2024.
+The name reverted to WWE Roadblock in 2025 as all major NXT events have used the promotion's logo instead of the brand's logo since NXT moved to The CW in October 2024.
+The event was supposed to return in 2026 at Madison Square Garden in New York City, New York on March 31, however, after Stand & Deliver was announced to take place on April 4, two weeks before the WrestleMania week as usual and just four days after Roadblock, WWE quietly stopped to promote the event as such, with the episode becoming a regular NXT episode.